 THE Balearic Minister for Tourism, Joana Barcelo, said yesterday that the government is backing hoteliers who are taking legal action against British tour operator Thomas Cook over its unilateral cuts in payments to local and Spanish hoteliers.

-The Spanish Confederation of Hotels and Tourism has called Thomas Cook's five percent reduction of summer payments as “illegal” and has decided to take action against the tour operator after a meeting involving the federation's regional presidents from key tourism destinations including the Balearics.
+The Spanish Confederation of Hotels and Tourism has called Thomas Cook's five percent reduction of summer payments as illegal and has decided to take action against the tour operator after a meeting involving the federation's regional presidents from key tourism destinations including the Balearics.

-Yesterday, after a meeting of the Balearic Tourism Board, Barcelo said that not only is the government backing the hoteliers, it is also going to “review” its relationship with Thomas Cook.
+Yesterday, after a meeting of the Balearic Tourism Board, Barcelo said that not only is the government backing the hoteliers, it is also going to review its relationship with Thomas Cook.

 The Minister explained that her department is going to be assessing all of its lines of cooperation and financial aid packages with the tour operator, although she dodged questions about how much the government is considering cutting its Thomas Cook subsidies by.

-After the meeting with local union bosses, tourism chiefs and the island councils, the Director General for Tourism development, Antoni Munar said that the Balearics, along with the Canaries and other main destinations including Benidorm and the Costa del Sol, consider Thomas Cooks's action to be a clear case of “market abuse.”
-Munar also revealed that it is only the UK wing of Thomas Cook which has decided to take such action, not its German branch.
+After the meeting with local union bosses, tourism chiefs and the island councils, the Director General for Tourism development, Antoni Munar said that the Balearics, along with the Canaries and other main destinations including Benidorm and the Costa del Sol, consider Thomas Cooks's action to be a clear case of market abuse.

 Thomas Cooks's action do not appear to have gone down well with the rest of the UK travel industry either.